ibtisamafzal/BandOptimizer/README.md

 ## 📁 Usage
 - **Upload Your CSV File:**
-  - Use the "Upload CSV" feature to upload your school data file for analysis.
+  - Use the "Upload CSV" feature to upload your school/ hospital data file for analysis.

 - **View Predictions:**
    - See AI/ML-generated bandwidth usage categories tailored to your uploaded data.